Convention and Competition

 A current Encore DCS Waiver must be signed and submitted prior to participation.
 Teachers, these will be emailed to you and are also available to download from your online registration account.
 Students will not be allowed to participate unless a waiver has been submitted.

 Teacher wristbands and nametags will be mailed to studios that have more than 5 participants.
 These should be distributed to students before arriving at the venue.
-For students that are coming on their own or studios that have less than 5 participants, materials can be picked up in the lobby on Friday from 3:00-9:00 PM or Saturday starting at 7:45 AM.
+For students that are coming on their own or studios that have less than 5 participants, materials can be picked up in the lobby.
+Registration times will be noted on the final schedule.

 When arriving at the venue students should report to the ballroom assigned for their warm up.
 Individual students do not need to check in at the registration desk.
 Any registration issues should be handled by teachers.